compuccino/biskoto/README.txt

 ## Purpose

-Having a mroe performant tool to handle searching through PHP `var_dump()`-trees than Krumo.
+Having a more performant tool to handle searching through PHP `var_dump()`-trees than Krumo.

 This is done by using the `<details>` HTML5 element which allows for nesting drop-down-infos natively, eg. without Javascript helpers.